 Yes, as long as both caches have the same number of shards.

-- If the VNETs are in different regions, geo-replication using VNET peering isn't supported because of a constraint with Basic internal load balancers.
-For more information about VNET peering constraints, see Virtual Network - Peering - Requirements and constraints.
-The recommended solution is to use a VPN Gateway VNET-to-VNET connection.
+- If the VNets are in different regions, geo-replication using VNet peering is supported, but a client VM in VNet 1 (region 1) is not able to access the cache in VNet 2 (region 2) using it's DNS name because of a constraint with Basic internal load balancers.
+For more information about VNet peering constraints, see Virtual Network - Peering - Requirements and constraints.
+We recommend to use a VPN Gateway VNet-to-VNet connection.

 What is the replication schedule for Redis geo-replication?

-Replication is continuous and asynchronous and doesn't happen on a specific schedule.
+Replication is continuous and asynchronous.
+It doesn't happen on a specific schedule.
 All the writes done to the primary are instantaneously and asynchronously replicated on the secondary.

 How long does geo-replication replication take?

 Replication is incremental, asynchronous, and continuous and the time taken isn't much different from the latency across regions.
-Under certain circumstances, the secondary cache may be required to do a full sync of the data from the primary.
-The replication time in this case is dependent on number of factors like: load on the primary cache, available network bandwidth, and inter-region latency.
+Under certain circumstances, the secondary cache can be required to do a full sync of the data from the primary.
+The replication time in this case is depends on a number of factors like: load on the primary cache, available network bandwidth, and inter-region latency.
 We have found replication time for a full 53-GB geo-replicated pair can be anywhere between 5 to 10 minutes.